ray5273/comentario/docs/content/getting-started/migration/comentario-2.x.en.md

     - upgrade
 ---

-Commento was once a popular open-source commenting system.

-It is in fact a predecessor of Comentario, because Comentario 2.x started as a fork to Commento 1.8, reworking the user interface and the internals, but keeping the database structure intact.
+This page explains how you can migrate to Comentario version 3 from a 2.x installation.

 <!--more-->

-The fact that Comentario 2.x database was 100% compatible with Commento made the migration very easy: it was basically a drop-in replacement, which only required adjusting some server parameters.
-It made also a reverse migration possible.

-## Comentario 3

-The **version 3** of Comentario is a major step forward: it addresses many inconsistencies and limitations of Commento data model, which slowed down the development of the latter and made solving some issues nearly impossible.

-The data model was developed from scratch, and all the constituent components had to be overhauled and rewritten.

-We've done our best to make the migration transparent, keeping Comentario "plug-n-play."
-The database will be automatically migrated on first run.

-Contrary to Comentario 2.x, it's a one-way ticket though; once migrated, the original database will be deleted.
+The most important part of the migration is the database conversion, which happens automatically on the first run.
+This process is irreversible; once migrated, the original database will be deleted.
 The only way to revert that is making a back-up copy prior to migration.

 ## Migration steps